Ruel Brathwaite: County cricket

 After completing his master's at Cambridge, Brathwaite was invited to trial with Durham for the latter half of the 2010 season, following a recommendation from Paul Collingwood, who had spotted him bowling to the England team in the nets at The Oval.
 Having made his debut in the 2010 County Championship against Somerset at Chester-le-Street, he was subsequently signed on a two-year contract.
 He returned to the Caribbean following the 2010 season, where he played a Twenty20 match for the Combined Campuses and Colleges against Guyana in the 2010 Caribbean Twenty20, taking one wicket, that of Christopher Barnwell for the cost of 33 runs from three overs.
 Returning to England for the 2011 season, he made six appearances in the County Championship and a single one-day appearance in the Clydesdale Bank 40 against Scotland.
 In 2012, he made three further first-class appearances for Durham, against Durham MCCU, Somerset and Australia A. Having found opportunities to establish himself at Durham limited, he left the county toward the end of the 2013 season, having taken 39 first-class wickets at an average of 23.35.

 Toward the end of the 2013 season, he was signed Hampshire, with Brathwaite making three appearances in the 2013 County Championship against Northamptonshire, Leicestershire, and Essex.
 The following season, he made a single one-day appearance against a touring Sri Lanka A team, and was released at the end of that season alongside wicket-keeper Michael Bates.

+Brathwaite settled in Cyprus with his wife and family, and whilst there became involved with the national team, first as a coach, and then as a player.
+As of May 2026, he has played 6 Twenty20 Internationals for the team.